Culture, learning and leafy suburbs

 - Head left out of the station up South Rd, then first left across the railway and along Lovers’ Walk; continue through Cotham Gardens, exiting near the end into Cotham Grove

-- Follow Cotham Grove into the narrow Pitch Lane, then into Cotham Rd heading south; this becomes Montague Place, then Hotfield Rd
+- Follow Cotham Grove, crossing Archfield Rd into the narrow Pitch Lane, then into Cotham Rd heading south; this becomes Montague Place, then Hotfield Rd

-- Turn right, then shortly left into Royal Fort Rd and through the arch into the University grounds
+- Turn left down the hill, then shortly right into Royal Fort Rd and through the arch into the University grounds

 - Head left after Royal Fort House and take a circuit round Convocation Walk, exiting the main university area at Tyndall Avenue